HXDcircuit

 Melting Point Lower Higher

 Lead-free HASL uses alloys with a higher melting point than traditional leaded solder.
-Because the process is hotter, the PCB must be able to handle the extra heat.
+The process requires higher temperatures, so the PCB must withstand extra thermal stress.

-Therefore, we recommend using high-temperature laminates (high-Tg materials) for lead-free HASL.
-This prevents the board from warping or damaging during production.
+We recommend high-temperature laminates (high-Tg materials) for lead-free HASL to prevent warping or damage during production.

-Although lead-free HASL provides better flatness, it is not ideal for very small SMDs (0805 and below) or fine-pitch components.
+Although lead-free HASL offers better surface flatness, it is not suitable for very small SMD components (0805 and below) or fine-pitch designs.

 REQUEST A QUOTE